 It was reserved as a buffer zone for the smelting works, and some radioactive residue remains.
 The area is now informally used for recreational and educational purposes.
 Naturalist Vincent Serventy stated that: ‘although only national parks can keep the whole suite of plants and animal life native to an area, smaller bushland areas can keep quite a large proportion of such species.
 In addition, they act as reservoirs for breeding birds, reptiles and invertebrates which can visit nearby gardens.
 A web of these small natural areas can keep a large amount of life in the densest populated suburbs.
 Although only 12 acres in area, Kelly’s Bush offers a considerable variety of plant and animal life’.

-Kylie Tennant has written: ‘Kelly ‘s Bush is a symbol of our lost land.
+The author, Kylie Tennant, who lived in Hunters Hill for a period, wrote: ‘Kelly ‘s Bush is a symbol of our lost land.
 Take away Kelly’s Bush and you take away one more assurance that in man is left a possibility for the future.
 The unborn Australian will ask for his birthright and be handed a piece of concrete.’